Obama hits back at Republicans on gas prices

-LARGO, Maryland President Barack Obama accused Republican presidential candidates on Thursday of playing election politics over high gasoline prices, and mocked them for resisting development of alternative energy sources.
+LARGO, Md., March 15 President Barack Obama accused Republican presidential candidates on Thursday of playing election politics over high gasoline prices, and mocked them for resisting development of alternative energy sources.

 Obama, whose re-election bid could be harmed by voter resentment and opponents' criticisms over increasing pain at the pump, insisted there was no "quick fix" or "silver bullet" for high gas prices.